North Carolina vs. Kentucky College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 North Carolina vs. Kentucky BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's contest that pits the No. 9 North Carolina Tar Heels (7-2) against the No. 14 Kentucky Wildcats (7-2) at State Farm Arena should be a close matchup based on our computer prediction, which projects a final score of 81-79 in favor of North Carolina.
+Saturday's game between the No. 9 North Carolina Tar Heels (7-2) and No. 14 Kentucky Wildcats (7-2) at State Farm Arena has a good chance to be a competitive matchup, as our computer prediction projects a final score of 82-79, with North Carolina taking home the win.
 Tipoff is at 5:30 PM ET on December 16.

-According to our computer prediction, North Carolina is projected to cover the point spread (1.5) versus Kentucky.
-The two teams are projected to go under the 165.5 over/under.
+Based on our computer prediction, North Carolina is projected to cover the point spread (1.5) versus Kentucky.
+The two sides are projected to come in below the 163.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!